 Fall Tree Care Tips and Tricks

 With summer soon coming to an end, it’s time to begin thinking about preparing for the fall and winter months.
-And no, we don’t just mean lining up some binge-able Netflix shows and looking up some cookie recipes.
+And no, we don’t mean lining up some binge-able Netflix shows and looking up some cookie recipes.
 As well as those fun cold-weather activities, it’s time to take action to ensure that your beautiful trees make it to spring in total health.
-In this blog, we’ll run through a few handy tips to keep your trees in tip-top condition.
+This blog provides tips to keep your trees in tip-top condition.

 Fertilize Your Trees

-You can hold off on giving water to your trees if they’ve been sufficiently watered during the summer months since the absence of water will help to add a layer of robustness to the tree.
+You can hold off on giving water to your trees if they get sufficiently watered during the summer months.
+The absence of water will help to add a layer of robustness to the tree.
 However, once they’ve lost their leaves and are in full fall mode, you should give your trees the deep-water treatment.
 You can add water near the tree’s roots until the soil is moist to the depth of one foot.

 Wrap Up Young Trees